 (51) "Dosing Septic Tank" means a unitized device performing functions of both a septic tank and a dosing tank.

-(52) "Drainfield" means a "absorption field."
+(52) "Drainfield" means an "absorption field."

 (53) "Drain Media" means clean washed gravel or clean, crushed rock with a minimum size of 3/4 inch and a maximum size of 2-1/2 inches used in the distribution of effluent.
 The material must be durable and inert so that it will maintain its integrity, will not collapse or disintegrate with time, and will not be detrimental to the performance of the system.
-Drain media also includes any product or material approved by the department for distribution of effluent in an absorption field.
+Drain media also includes any product or material approved by DEQ for distribution of effluent in an absorption field.

 (54) "Dwelling" means any structure or building or portion thereof that is used, intended, or designed to be occupied for human living purposes including but not limited to houses, houseboats, boathouses, mobile homes, recreational cabins, travel trailers, hotels, motels, and apartments.